QingyuLiu0521/ICSD/README.md

 This is the official repository for the **ICSD** dataset.

 **Please note that our paper is currently under review.
-We will make all data publicly available once the paper is accepted.
-After the paper is received, you can download the audio files and metada from our provided source URL list on [Huggingface](https://huggingface.co/datasets/QingyuLiu1/ICSD)**
+After the paper is accepted, you can download the audio files and metada from our provided source URL list on [Huggingface](https://huggingface.co/datasets/QingyuLiu1/ICSD)**

 ## About ⭐️
 🎤 **ICSD** is a comprehensive audio event dataset for infant cry and snoring detection with the following features: